jopl98/AWS-Cloud-security-governance-lab/README.md

 # AWS Cloud Security Governance Lab

-> Centralized AWS security governance and logging architecture using AWS Organizations, CloudTrail, Amazon S3, and Security Hub.
+> Buiilt a centralized AWS security governance and logging architecture using AWS Organizations, CloudTrail, Amazon S3, and Security Hub.

 ## Overview
 This lab demonstrates centralized security governance, logging, and monitoring in AWS.
 The goal was to simulate an enterprise cloud security environment.